How much protein do I need per day in my diet?

 Protein quality matters

-Most think about how much protein they need, but don't think much about the quality of the protein they eat.
+Most people think about how much protein they need, but don't think much about the quality of the protein they consume.

-There are huge differences in the chemical composition of a given protein source and in the nutritional value of it.
+There are enormous differences in the chemical composition of a given protein source and its nutritional value.

-The two big factors that make a protein of high or low quality are:
+The two big factors that make a protein high or low quality are:

 - Digestibility: How easy is it to digest?
 How much do you digest, absorb and use?

-- Amino acid composition: What amino acids is it made up of?
+- Amino acid composition: What amino acids is it composed of?

 Amino acid composition is more important than digestibility.